nkrisc/personal-site/about.md

 ---

 ### Me
-I am UX professional living in Washington, DC area.
+I am a UX professional living in Washington, DC area.
 I have experience in service design, transactional e-commerce experiences, online membership experiences, and design strategy.
 I’ve worked collaboratively with many talented people in various disciplines to bring great experiences to the web.

 ### The Site
 This site serves as my personal space to share some of the highlights of my profressional experience.
 I may also from time to time post my thoughts on topics that interest me.